-Sales of warrants that are required to be settled in unregistered shares of common stock are treated as equity and included in additional paid in capital.
+Sales of warrants that can be settled in unregistered shares of common stock are treated as equity and included in additional paid in capital.

 HAPC, INC. AND SUBSIDIARY (formerly HEALTHCARE ACQUISITION PARTNERS CORP.)

 2. Nature of Operations and Summary of Significant Accounting Policies (Continued)